tp383923/North_Star_Game/README.md

 # North_Star_Game

-A small game made to learn the game engine Bitsy.
+A small game I made to learn the game engine Bitsy.